reconquest/tests.sh/README.md

 tests.sh --- simple test library for testing commands.

-tests.sh expected to find files named `*.test.sh` in current directory, and they are treated as testcases.
+tests.sh expected to find files named `*.test.sh` in the directory, provided by `-d` flag, and they are treated as testcases.

 # Synopsis
 ```
+tests.sh --- simple test library for testing commands.

+tests.sh expected to find files named *.test.sh in current directory, and
+they are treated as testcases.

 Usage:
     tests.sh -h | ---help
-    tests.sh [-v] -A
+    tests.sh [-v] [-d <dir>] -A
-    tests.sh -O <name>
+    tests.sh [-v] [-d <dir>] -O [<name>]
+    tests.sh -i

 Options:
     -h | --help  Show this help.
     -A           Run all testcases in current directory.
     -O <name>    Run specified testcase only.
+If no testcase specified, last failed
+                 testcase will be ran.
+    -d <dir>     Change directory to specified before running testcases.
     -v           Verbosity.
 Flag can be specified several times.
+    -i           Pretty-prints documentation for public API in markdown format.
 ```

 ## Usage example